-This post is a summary of key points on all trigger points.
+This post is a summary of key points relative to all trigger points.
 It is a practical collection of information that supports the formulation of successful treatment plans.

 Even though I have written a good bit about the treatment of the trigger point, treatment of the exact spot is not a big part of my approach.
 Identification of the section of muscle that contains that trigger point IS a big part of my approach.
 Understanding how trigger points behave, in general, is essential to dealing with that specific section of muscle that connects to the client’s complaint.